 The RCPCH does not support rigid, time-based approaches to calculating training time, providing the minimum training times are fulfilled; negotiation, flexibility and common-sense should be exercised on an individual basis.

 COVID-19-specific Educational Supervision (ES) form

-The use of the abridged COVID-19-specific ES report (trainee-led) will continue for ARCPs until September 2021.
+The use of the abridged COVID-19-specific ES report (trainee-led) will continue for ARCPs until further notice.
 This will reduce the time required for completion for both parties.

 In the case of ST3 and ST4 trainees without MRCPCH, there will be a specific question for the ES to complete, indicating whether the trainee is suitable to progress, taking in to account the capabilities that would be required for middle grade working (see Middle Grade suitability – compensatory evidence in absence of MRCPCH, below).

 The minimum evidence requirements for progression have been amended and are indicated in the following table.

 Minimum evidence requirements to allow ARCP outcome 1 and/or trainee progression - applicable for ARCPs until further notice

 |Assessment||Level 1 (ST1, ST2, ST3)||Level 2 (ST4, ST5)||Level 3 (ST6, ST7, ST8)|

 |SLEs||Safeguarding CBD minimum 2 per training level